 Catching You and Punishment

-It’s extremely easy to catch anyone that is pirating.
-Every ISP (Internet Service Provider) has internal monitoring and tracking systems and can see that you are accessing pirated content.
+It’s extremely easy to catch anyone who is pirating.
+Every ISP (Internet Service Provider) has its own monitoring and tracking systems and can see that you are accessing pirated content.
 Some of the film companies have added protection through the use of anti-piracy software that keeps them from being copied or streamed without permission.

 First conviction- you will receive up to a R5 000 fine or 3 years in jail for each item that is distributed

-Any time after first conviction you could receive up to a R10 000 fine or 5 years in jail.
+After your first conviction, you could face a R10,000 fine or 5 years in prison.

-“Da Vinci Forensics and CyberEd work with individuals and companies to keep them educated on the severities and consequences that are involved in pirated content.
+“Da Vinci Cybersecurity and CyberEd work with individuals and companies to keep them educated on the severities and consequences that are involved in pirated content.
 Organisations around the globe are taking steps to increase punishment processes.
-Updated knowledge and information can help to assure that citizens don’t fall prey to breaking the law or becoming a victim of a cybercriminal, just for some free streaming.
+With up-to-date knowledge and information, citizens are less likely to break the law or fall victim to a cybercriminal just to watch free streaming.

 Source: Compare Guru